 Editor’s Note: This post is now close to 6 years old.
-Since this post was published, many of the functions have moved into the new “Calypso” dashboard and new features have been introduced.
-An update to this post can be found at “Blog Privacy and Subscribers – 5 More Things to Know”
+You should read the update at “Blog Privacy and Subscribers – 5 More Things to Know”

 One of the first things you are asked to decide when signing up for your WordPress.com site is your site’s Privacy setting.
 Most people have already thought about whether they want their site visible to casual readers or have their site out of public view, but they may have not thought about the subscriber aspect of this decision.

 Sites whose Privacy settings are either public or blocked to well-behaved search engines are open to subscribers, whether by RSS feed, Email subscription or, for WordPress.com users exclusively, the WordPress.com Reader (“Blogs I Follow”).
 Subscribers can also find your site through the tags and categories you have used on your Posts by browsing the WordPress.com global tag listings or by searching.
 The global tag listings also automatically send out notifications of new posts via Ping-o-Matic.